Welcome to Voice Mail Fun

 This call will be recorded, reviewed, and analyzed for use as evidence in court.

-To make sure that you’re connected to the right technical support department,
+To make sure you’re connected to the correct technical support department,

 Press 1, if you put your right sock on first.